zorowangtt/phdthesis/source/10_chapter_1.md

 In this study, the integration time of auto-correlation function for both heat current and energy flux was set as 60 ps.
 All calculations of $\lambda_{\alpha, \beta}$ and $G_{\alpha, \beta}$ between each pair of residues in native contact using the _CURrent calculations in Proteins_ (CURP) program of version 1.3 developed by our lab[@yamato2022]

-## Equilibrium Molecular Dynamics Simulations
+## Equilibrium molecular dynamics simulations

 The procedures of MD simulations for heat current and energy flow calculations on HP36 in @sec:cha3 and @sec:cha4, and on two _Bj_FixLs protiens in @sec:cha5 were described in this chapter.
 All molecular simulations in @sec:cha3, @sec:cha4, and @sec:cha5 were performed by Amber 19 package.[@d.a.case2019]